TL;DR β the best trade show lead capture apps by what your team actually needs

 A few patterns I'd watch over the next 12 months.

 1. Conversation capture becomes table stakes.
-Right now Exporb is the only tool in this list that records and analyzes the actual booth conversation.
-By next year, expect at least two competitors to ship something similar.
+Right now Exporb is the only tool that proactively records and analyzes the full booth conversation β Backtrack records retroactively, on the rep's save.
+That gap is already closing.
+By next year, expect more of the category to ship audio capture.
 Audio is the real frontier.
 It's what badge scanners couldn't get and what AI is finally cheap enough to handle.

 2. The "free for individuals" model spreads.
 BoothIQ already does it.
 Exporb does it.
 Lensmor does it via credits.
 The enterprise platforms will need to respond, probably with a freemium tier, or watch SDRs and founders adopt the bottom-up tools and bring them into deals.